-Ministry of Corporate Affairs vide Circular No.5/l2/2007-CL-III dated
+Ministry of Corporate Affairs vide Circular No.5/12/2007-CL-III dated

 8.2.2011, the Audited Balance Sheet, Profit and Loss Account,

 Report of the Board of Directors and Auditors of our subsidiaries need

-not be attached with the Balance Sheet of the Company as the Company has satisfied the
+not be attached with the Balance Sheet of the Company as the Company

-Corporate Affairs in respect of the subsidiary companies has been
+of Corporate Affairs in respect of the subsidiary companies has been

 disclosed in the Statement.